lcharette/APE_iOS_Client/README.md

 This client uses native iOS socket streams to open a connexion to the APE Server and act as a XHRStreaming client on the server to send and receive JSON encoded data in realtime.

 ## Requirements
-This client requires a **patched version of APE Server 1.1.3-DEV**.
-See [Pull Request](https://github.com/lcharette/APE_Server/tree/fe98daf9db61410cb4358f248b74975cbd6072cb).
+This client requires the **latest devopement version (APE Server 1.1.3-DEV)** avaiable on the official APE GitHub Repositorie.
+See [https://github.com/APE-Project/APE_Server](https://github.com/APE-Project/APE_Server).

-This patch fix an issue that cause "BAD_JSON" event to be returned from APE Server when small request are sent to the server.
 Just download the source code, build it (see [APE Documentation](http://ape-project.org/wiki/index.php?page=Main+page)), locally run APE and edit the url and port in the app's viewcontroler and you're good to go!
+The demo app can also run on [the official APE Demo Server and APE Chat Demo](http://ape-project.org/demos/chat/).

 # Contribute